Social enterprise deals with creating and leading organizations that advance social change through innovative solutions.

 — Social Enterprise Alliance

-In addition to leading this Texas social enterprise law firm, Mollie Cullinane also teaches “Social Entrepreneurship” at Texas Lutheran University.
+In addition to leading this Texas social enterprise law firm, Mollie Cullinane has also taught a college course “Social Entrepreneurship” and speaks to organizations on social enterprises.
 Attorney Jeff Cullinane sets up and manages socially responsible businesses and social enterprises across the country.